catenglaender/marp-presentations/2025/devConf-03-march/getting-ui-components-done/presentation.md

 ## Ferdinand Engländer

-Frontent Developer @ Concepts and Training
+Frontent Developer @ Concepts and Training GmbH
 ILIAS Authority to Sign off on Concepts / Code Changes for CSS and templates

 ---